National Cyber Security Centre (Ireland): Computer Security Incident Response Team (CSIRT-IE)

 The Computer Security Incident Response Team (CSIRT-IE) was established in late 2011 (prior to the official formation of the NCSC) within the Department of Communications, Energy and Natural Resources, and includes secondees from other government agencies.
-The main role of CSIRT-IE is to provide a 24/7 expert emergency response to computer security incidents across all public sector bodies, as well as providing advice to reduce threat exposure.
+The main role of CSIRT-IE is to provide a 24/7 expert emergency response to computer security incidents across all public sector bodies, as well as to provide advice to reduce threat exposure.
 CSIRT-IE engages in emergency planning with government agencies overseen by the Office of Emergency Planning (OEP) within the Department of Defence and the Government Task Force on Emergency Planning, chaired by the Minister for Defence.
 CSIRT-IE shares information with the European Union Agency for Network and Information Security (ENISA).

-Outlining the future core aspects of work of the NCSC, the government's National Cyber Security Strategy 2015-2017 states that the NCSC is to seek formal international accreditation for a Government CSIRT (g/CSIRT), expected in 2016, and accreditation will be sought for a formal National CSIRT (n/CSIRT), while also developing a capacity in the area of Industrial Control Systems and SCADA, which are used to run vital state networks such as electricity, water and telecommunications.
+Outlining the future core aspects of the work of the NCSC, the government's National Cyber Security Strategy 2015-2017 states that the NCSC is to seek formal international accreditation for a Government CSIRT (g/CSIRT), expected in 2016, and accreditation will be sought for a formal National CSIRT (n/CSIRT), while also developing a capacity in the area of Industrial Control Systems and SCADA, which are used to run vital state networks such as electricity, water and telecommunications.

 Inter-departmental cooperation

 There is a strong culture of cooperation between the National Cyber Security Centre and the Irish Defence Forces in areas regarding technical skill sets, technical information sharing and exercise participation.
 Arrangements are due to be formalised by means of a Service Level Agreement with the Department of Defence, including a mechanism for the immediate sharing of technical expertise and information in the event of a major national cyber incident or emergency.
 The branch of the Irish military with responsibility for cyber defence is the Communications and Information Services Corps (CIS).

-The Garda Síochána, the national police service, is involved with the NCSC in a preventative and investigative capacity, with regards to national security and computer crime.
-Its liaison relationships with international security services is particularly helpful to the NCSC in identifying emerging threats and vulnerabilities, and establishing best practice preventative measures.
-There is to be a Memorandum of Understanding with the Department of Justice on this matter, and upcoming cyber legislation will support the work of the National Cyber Security Centre.
+The Garda Síochána, the national police service, is involved with the NCSC in a preventative and investigative capacity, with regard to national security and computer crime.
+Its liaison relationships with international security services are particularly helpful to the NCSC in identifying emerging threats and vulnerabilities, and establishing best practice preventative measures.
+There is to be a Memorandum of Understanding with the Department of Justice, Home Affairs and Migration on this matter, and upcoming cyber legislation will support the work of the National Cyber Security Centre.

 There is also a Memorandum of Understanding with the Centre for Cybersecurity & Cybercrime Investigation (CCI) at University College Dublin, Europe's leading centre for research and education in cybersecurity, cybercrime and digital forensics.